 - How much can I withdraw this year?

 Some of these questions are not so easily answered.
 Looking thirty years into the future can be a rather daunting exercise.
 The key is to accept that we are working with a lot of moving parts.
 You have to play with the parts that move and create “what if” scenarios.
 These scenarios help you see what your finances will look like five, ten, or twenty years into the future.

 Once you have a financial projection, you have to forget about the things you have no control over (like what did the stock market do today) and focus your energy on the things you can control.
 Here are some ways a financial planner can help you focus on the things that make a difference.

 - Worried about losing your job?
 You can save extra money in an emergency fund so if that happens you have plenty of time to regroup.

 - Worried about inflation?
-Social Security provides lifelong inflation adjusted income and you can often get more in benefits than you might think by doing a bit of analysis and strategically deciding when each spouse should begin taking benefits.
+Social Security provides lifelong inflation-adjusted income and if you’re married you can often get more in benefits than you might think by strategically deciding when each spouse should begin taking benefits.